pangfaheng/pangfaheng.github.io/something/git使用指南.md

-# How to clean the shit like macos`s .DS_Store out of git in terminal
+# How to clean the shit like MacOS`s .DS_Store out of git in terminal
 https://gist.github.com/lohenyumnam/2b127b9c3d1435dc12a33613c44e6308

 # Git Pull